-The BA Applied Psychology is accredited by the Psychological Society of Ireland, which entitles you to apply for postgraduate training in psychology in the specific area in which you choose to specialise.
+The BA Applied Psychology is accredited by the Psychological Society of Ireland, and graduates are eligible for graduate membership of the Psychological Society of Ireland (PSI) with a Second Class Honours or above, or completion of a PSI accredited Psychology Conversion Course with an overall pass mark of 50 percent.
+This entitles you to apply for postgraduate training in psychology in the specific area in which you choose to specialise.

 The BA in Applied Psychology offers a rich and diverse curriculum.
 You will complete courses that examine psychology from a philosophical and cultural perspective, enhance your critical thinking and scientific communication skills and help you to develop a strong understanding of the main modern fields of psychology.

 - AP1025 Applying Psychology to Personal and Professional Development

 - AP1030 Critical Skills for Psychologists

 - AP1035 Introduction to Neuroscience, Perception and Attention

 - AP1036 Learning and Behaviour